Stocks Nosedive on Wall Street, Triggering Trading Halt

-NEW YORK (AP) — Stocks are down 9% after trading resumed on Wall Street following a temporary halt Monday morning.

-Markets are down by similar percentages around the world as huge swaths of the economy come closer to shutting down due to the coronavirus outbreak, from airlines to restaurants.
+Stocks fell sharply around the world Monday as the coronavirus forced huge swaths of the economy to the edge of a standstill, from parked airplanes to the nearly empty restaurant around the corner.

-Trading was halted within the first few minutes of trading, and the S&P 500's losses deepened after trading resumed.
-The selling was just as aggressive in markets around the world.
-European stocks and crude oil were both down about 10%.
+The losses accelerated on Wall Street in the afternoon, and the S&P 500 was on track for a 9% loss.

+The selling began immediately on Wall Street, sharp enough to trigger a temporary trading halt for the third time in the last two weeks.
+Losses were even sharper in Europe before paring, and major indexes there fell between 4% and 6%.
+Oil lost 9.5% and has more than halved this year.
 The world’s brightest spot may have been Japan, where the central bank announced more stimulus for the economy, and stocks still lost 2.5%.

+“It's impossible to say when and how we're going to reach bottom,” said Danielle DiMartino Booth, chief executive officer of Quill Intelligence.

-The spreading coronavirus is causing businesses around the world to shut their doors, which is draining away revenue.
-That has economists slashing their expectations for upcoming months, and JPMorgan Chase says the U.S. economy may shrink at a 2% annual rate this quarter and 3% in the April-through-June quarter.
-To many investors, that meets the definition of a recession, and the question is how long it will last.
+The spreading coronavirus is causing businesses around the world to shut their doors.
+While that can slow the spread of the virus, it's also taking cash out of the pockets of businesses and workers.
+That has economists slashing their expectations for upcoming months, and Wells Fargo Securities said Monday it now projects the U.S. economy will fall into a recession in the April-through-June quarter.
+Joel Prakken, chief U.S. economist at IHS Markit, projects the economy will shrink at a 5.4% annualized rate during the quarter, which would be its worst performance since the depths of the Great Recession.

+The losses are the steepest since the 2008 financial crisis, but many analysts caution investors not to confuse the two.
+In 2008, investors were worried that the financial system itself may melt down after gorging on too much debt and even that ATMs may no longer dispense cash.
+This time, the shock is coming from outside the financial system.
+Optimists hope that if health experts can slow the spread of the virus soon, the economic pain could also be relatively short-lived, even if it is severe.

 American Airlines and United Airlines both announced steep cutbacks to flights over the weekend as customers cancel trips and the U.S. government restricts travel.
-Other travel companies have also seen steep drops in demand from customers.
-Restaurants, movie theaters and other businesses that depend on drawing crowds appear to be next.
+Other travel companies have also seen sharp drops in demand from customers.
+Restaurants, movie theaters and other businesses that depend on drawing crowds appear to be next to get squeezed.
+Several states and the country's largest city are ordering restaurants to close their doors to dine-in customers and do only takeout and delivery.

 The Federal Reserve has been trying to do what it can to help the economy, and over the weekend it slashed short-term interest rates back to their record low of nearly zero.